 It was 17:30 when I stepped out of the airport.
 I said Mrauk U (I’m not kidding, it’s pronounced like a cat’s “meow”) to the taxi drivers and they all shook their heads.
 It takes 3 hours to drive to Mrauk U from Sittwe and nobody was confident of reaching there before curfew time.
 I was forced to stay a night at Sittwe – which turned out to be not such a bad idea, (contrary to a lot of the advice out there) for Sittwe’s View Point Beach was unforgettably beautiful.

 A short, 3km ride on the tuk tuk took me to View Point Beach on a breezy coastal road.
 My ride ended at a gate with motorbikes and other tuk tuks parked outside.
 I entered the gate and strolled onto a tiled platform.
 There was a curious statue of a sumo wrestler, a flute player and a mythical creature.
 At one end of the platform, was an old lighthouse which had been converted to a viewing tower overlooking a rocky shore.
 Far out to sea where the water was deeper, numerous bands of rock seemed to protrude from the surface of the water.

 There were some parts where the “rock” looked like some crudely constructed concrete ramp.
 There was supposed to be a restaurant here, but it was not open.
-Without entering the gate from the car park, the coastal road actually continues to a gentle black sand beach in the northwest.
+Without entering the gate from the car park, the coastal road actually continues northwest along a black sand beach that slid gently into the sea.
 One could also walk down the rough concrete ramp onto the sand and proceed further down the beach where numerous BBQ and beer stalls lined the coastal road.